thead-android/platform-packages-modules-Virtualization/docs/custom_vm.md

 ## (Experimental) Use other desktop environment
 We recommend a user to use weston with kiosk mode for single-app experience.
-If you want to experiment with other desktop environment, please remove the line including `systemctl --user start weston` in `/usr/local/bin/enable_display` to avoid conflict with newly installed window manager with existing weston.
+If you want to experiment with other desktop environment, please remove the line including `systemctl --user start weston` in `/usr/local/bin/enable_display` and `usr/local/bin/enable_gfxstream` to avoid conflict with newly installed display manager with existing weston.

 ## Connect to host Android device with ADB
 To establish ADB connection from the VM at terminal app to the host Android